Overview of GPRS

 This chapter includes the following sections:

-GPRS is a new service designed for Global System for Mobile Communications (GSM) networks.
-GSM is a digital cellular technology that is used worldwide, predominantly in Europe and Asia, with current estimates of 400 million subscribers and growing.
+GPRS is a service designed for Global System for Mobile Communications (GSM) networks.
+GSM is a digital cellular technology that is used worldwide, predominantly in Europe and Asia.
 GSM is the world's leading standard in digital wireless communications.